 3. Multiple pass-through entities engaged in a unitary business.
 In the case of multiple pass-through entities that are engaged in a unitary business, the income of any entity in the structure that derives from or is effectively connected with the conduct of a trade or business or the ownership of real or tangible personal property in Massachusetts retains its character as it passes through the structure.
-Thus, business income of a passthrough entity does not convert to non-business income as it passes through a series of pass-through entities engaged in related business activities, as that term is defined in 830 CMR 62.5A.1(2), and is further explained in 830 CMR 62.5A.1(6).
-Investment income of a pass-through entity that would be taxable as business income if received directly by a non-resident member engaged in business in Massachusetts is treated as taxable income of the non-resident.
-Note that business income can include investment income that the pass-through entity or entities derives from an operational function.
+Thus, business income of a pass-through entities engaged in related business activities, as that term is defined in 830 CMR 62.5A.1(2), and is further explained in 830 CMR 62.5A.1(6).
+Investment income of a pass-through entity that would be taxable as business income if received directly by a non-resident member engaged in business income can include investment income that the pass-through entity or entities derives from an operational function.